autowarefoundation/autoware.universe/tools/reaction_analyzer/README.md

 ## Results

 The results will be stored in the `csv` file format and written to the `output_file_path` you defined.
 It shows each pipeline of the Autoware by using header timestamp of the messages, and it reports `Node Latency`, `Pipeline Latency`, and `Total Latency` for each of the nodes.

 - `Node Latency`: The time difference between previous and current node's reaction timestamps.
+If it is the first node in the pipeline, it is same as `Pipeline Latency`.
 - `Pipeline Latency`: The time difference between published time of the message and pipeline header time.
 - `Total Latency`: The time difference between the message's published timestamp and the spawn obstacle command sent timestamp.